alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 # Publish a new version of GOV.UK Frontend

 Developers should pair on pre-releases.
-When remote working, it can be useful to be on a call together.
+When working remotely, it can be useful to be on a call together.

 1. Check out the **main** branch and pull the latest changes.